“Little girls are different from little boys: they’re made of sugar and spice and scar for life.”

 The narrative fluctuates between Now (Boxing Day and beyond) and Then (the week before Christmas.)
 I liked the shorter span between the duelling timelines.
 It let me know I was always getting closer to something and didn’t have to suffer through “months” of buildup.
 Something was always just around the corner.
-I think, at this point, most mystery/thriller reader have probably had just about enough of the past/present storytelling trope.
+I think, at this point, most mystery/thriller readers have probably had just about enough of the past/present storytelling trope.
 But in this instance, I promise it is done right and it enhances every sizzle and pop the plot possesses.

 The story revolves around Amber.
 In one timeline she’s a struggling TV producer with a horrid boss and suspicion that her husband is cheating on her.
 And in the present, she is in some kind of coma where she can hear and understand what’s happening around her, but can’t move or respond.

 I will say, reviews that are annoyed by the abundance of thriller tropes have a point, just like the past/present thing.
-I would have found every last gimmick all utterly ridiculous if the writing hadn’t also been so spot on with its prose and characters and pacing.
+I would have found every last gimmick utterly ridiculous if the writing hadn’t also been so spot on with its prose and characters and pacing.
 I was so thoroughly captivated I didn’t have time to consider the abundance of ridiculousness that was happening to one person over the course of only a few days.

 This story is written like the most diabolical onion you’ve ever encountered in your life.
-Every time you think you’ve peeled away a layer that will get you closer to the truth, it turns out that layer was a goddamn liar and you’re still fucking confused.
+Every time you think you’ve peeled away a layer that will get you closer to the truth, it turns out that layer was a goddamn LIAR and you’re still fucking confused.
 And now you’re crying.
 Fucking onions!

 To add to the confusion, chapters of diary entries from decades passed were included between the two timelines.
 They served a purpose to the overall story, but there was something about the addition of the diary that felt decidedly extra.

-In addition to all the pieces already in play, plus the unreliable narrator and shady supporting characters, when these chapters started I was a little bit annoyed.
+In addition to all the pieces already in play, plus the unreliable narrator and shady supporting characters, when these diary chapters started I was a little bit annoyed.
 I had an “omg, now what?” attitude towards them.
 I get the reason they exist within the larger picture, but some readers might feel like this is just one more thing they have to trudge through to get to the big reveal.
 I felt that a little bit.
 I can’t lie *rim shot drum sound.*

 I say, read this book and freefell into a story that is guaranteed to mess with your head and amp up your heartbeat.